gerardnico/dokuwiki-plugin-minimap/README.md

 ## Usage

-The [Webocde Dokuwiki plugin](https://www.dokuwiki.org/plugin:webcode) generates a sitemap but only for the current namespace (ie mini-map)
+The [Minimap Dokuwiki plugin](https://www.dokuwiki.org/plugin:minimap) generates a sitemap but only for the current namespace (ie mini-map)

-By adding the <minimap/> tag in your page, you will generate a mini-map.
+By adding the <minimap> tag in your page, you will generate a mini-map.

 See the mini-map plugin page on Dokuwiki [here](https://www.dokuwiki.org/plugin:minimap)